-Hyperthreading and oversubscription are a popular technique for deep memory hierarchies (Figure 2) or systems where floating point units are shared between physical threads: Data requests by a thread which cannot served by a near cache trigger cache transfers.
-Meanwhile, the system swaps this thread with another compute thread until the data eventually has arrived.
-The compute facilities thus do not idle.
+Hyperthreading and oversubscription are a popular technique for deep memory hierarchies (Figure 2) or systems where floating point units are shared between physical threads: Whenever a data request cannot be served, the system issues a cache transfer.
+At the same time, the system swaps this thread with another compute thread until the data eventually have arrived.
+The cores thus do not idle.
 This is similar to the streaming/high throughput compute paradigm in CUDA.
-While one thread uses the floating point capabilities, other threads can fetch/prepare all data for the subsequent AVX usage and queue to continue once the first thread "releases" the vector units.
+While one thread uses the floating point capabilities, other threads can fetch/prepare all data for the subsequent AVX usage and queue to continue once the first thread 'releases' the vector units.